State Fair (1945 film)

-State Fair is a 1945 American Technicolor musical film directed by Walter Lang with original music by Rodgers and Hammerstein.
-It is a musical adaptation of the 1933 film of the same name starring Janet Gaynor and Will Rogers, itself an adaptation of the 1932 novel by Phil Stong.
-The 1945 film stars Jeanne Crain, Dana Andrews, Dick Haymes, Vivian Blaine, Fay Bainter, and Charles Winninger.
-State Fair was remade in 1962, that time starring Pat Boone and Ann-Margret.
+State Fair is a 1945 American Technicolor musical film directed by Walter Lang, with original music by Rodgers and Hammerstein.
+It is a musical adaptation of the 1933 film of the same name starring Janet Gaynor and Will Rogers.
+The 1933 film is an adaptation of the 1932 novel by Phil Stong.
+This 1945 musical film stars Jeanne Crain, Dana Andrews, Dick Haymes, Vivian Blaine, Fay Bainter, and Charles Winninger.
+State Fair was remade in 1962, starring Pat Boone and Ann-Margret.

-State Fair was the only Rodgers and Hammerstein musical written directly for film.
-The movie introduced such popular songs as "It's A Grand Night For Singing" and "It Might as Well Be Spring", which won the Academy Award for Best Original Song.

-Joint musical direction was by Alfred Newman and Charles E. Henderson of orchestral arrangements principally by Edward B. Powell.
+State Fair is the only Rodgers and Hammerstein musical written directly for film.
+The movie introduces such popular songs as "It's a Grand Night for Singing" and "It Might as Well Be Spring", which won the Academy Award for Best Original Song.
+Joint musical direction by Alfred Newman and Charles E. Henderson is of orchestral arrangements principally composed by Edward B. Powell.

-This Rodgers and Hammerstein's original musical film was first adapted for the stage in 1969, for a production at The Muny in St. Louis.
+This Rodgers and Hammerstein's original musical film was later adapted for the stage in 1969, for a production at The Muny (St. Louis Municipal Opera Theatre), a landmark amphitheatre in St. Louis, Missouri.
 In 1996, it was adapted again for a Broadway musical of the same name, with additional songs taken from other Rodgers and Hammerstein musicals.